Kentico/xperience-by-kentico-google-maps/README.md

 ## Description

-Xperience by Kentico Google Maps integration allows users to add Address field with validation and autocomplete to their websites using Forms application.
+Xperience by Kentico Google Maps integration allows users to add an address input field with validation and autocomplete to their websites via a new form component using the [Forms](https://docs.kentico.com/business-users/digital-marketing/forms) application.

 ## Screenshots